 A lot of creative people have addictive personalities.
 Of course, we only become addicted to things that are bad for us.
 For example, I break out in a cold sweat if I don’t inhale at least one packet of salty corn snacks once a day, but somehow never developed an addiction to running…

 If a writer is going to form an addiction, encourage them to develop one that’s good for their writing.
 See my Blog Post entitled ‘What to Buy the Writer in Your Life‘, # 1, ‘alcohol’.

 I loooove going to a bookshop to buy books.
 I could easily spend an hour in a bookshop browsing.
 But I don’t like it when people buy me books.
 The danger is that I’ll have read it, already have it (waiting to be read) or hate it.
-Most writers have a ‘want-to-read list’ (many people put those lists on Goodreads, just FYI).
+Most writers have a ‘to-be-read’ (TBR) list (many people put those lists on Goodreads, just FYI).
 Unless you can get a peek at that, don’t bother buying a book for your writer.
 If you have a book that you really like, lend it to your writer.
 Otherwise, give them a voucher and let them buy their own damn books you control freak!

 There is one exception to the ‘don’t buy a writer books’ rule.
 Most writers will accept the gift of a particularly gorgeous classic in hardback that’ll look fabulous on their bookshelf but which nobody will ever be allowed to read.

 There are lots of silly, gimmicky things aimed at writers.
 They are an absolute hoot!
 Things like notebooks for the shower and writers blocks that are actually (wait for it) BLOCKS OF WOOD!
 Hilarious.

 If you give the writer in your life one of these items they’ll say ‘haha, hysterical, my sides are splitting’ and then dump it at the first opportunity.